mimik-ai/mimik-ai-developer-guide/readme.md

 The hands-on demonstration scenarios described in the documentation use the [VS Code REST Client extension](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) to execute cURL commands automatically.
 The commands are defined and executed within a file named `setup.http`.
 There will be various `setup.http` files used throughout the demonstration scenarios.
 There will be `setup.http` files to provision and exercise Agent Machines.
 Also, there will be `setup.http` files intended to provision and exercise Coordinator Machines.
 (The nature and use of Agent and Coordinator Machines were described in earlier sections.)

-The critical thing to understand about `setup.http` files is that they are intended to make executing commands on a machine in the mimik Service Mesh easier and less error-prone.
+The critical thing to understand about `setup.http` files is that they are intended to make executing commands on a machine in the edge Service Mesh easier and less error-prone.
 Also, it's important to understand that each `setup.http.` file will have a particular `.env` file associated with it.
 The `.env` file defines the environment variables that provide runtime information that the `setup.http` file needs to execute  properly the commands against its intended machine.
 For example, the values for `HOST_IP_ADDRESS`, `DEVELOPER_ID_TOKEN`, `CLIENT_ID`, and `API_KEY` shown in the snippet of the `setup.http` file shown below are defined as environment variables within the associated `.env` file.

 ![setup http example](./images/setupHttpExample.png)